luttechan/ANV-Core/README.md

 ### APKG Word Quiz

-AnkiVoice Extended now supports an APKG-based vocabulary quiz workflow.
+AnkiVoice Core now supports an APKG-based vocabulary quiz workflow.

 Users can select an APKG file, choose the field used for quiz questions, choose the field used for meanings or answers, and run a short multiple-choice vocabulary quiz.
 The quiz feature is intended for quick personal review before or after regular Anki study.